photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 To access your instance via WebDAV, you can use your username in combination with your account password or [an app password](../settings/account.md#apps-and-devices), e.g. if you have [2-Factor Authentication (2FA)](../users/2fa.md) enabled for your account or authenticate via [OpenID Connect (OIDC)](../../getting-started/advanced/openid-connect.md) as using your account password is not possible in this case.

-If access is not possible even though the login credentials are correct, please check whether the account has a [role with WebDAV access](../users/roles.md) and whether [WebDAV is enabled](../users/cli.md#command-options) for the specific account.
+If access is not denied even though the login credentials are correct, please check whether the account has a [role with WebDAV access](../users/roles.md) and whether [WebDAV is enabled](../users/cli.md#command-options) for the specific account.

 [Learn more ›](../users/index.md)